syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/create-samples.md

     N> .NET 8.0 version is available from v23.2.4 and it support from Visual Studio 2022.

+    N> .NET 9.0 version is available from v27.2.2 and it support from Visual Studio 2022.

     **Assets From**: Choose the Syncfusion Essential JS 2 assets to ASP.NET Core Project, either NPM, CDN, or Installed Location.

     N> Installed location option will be available only when the Syncfusion Essential JavaScript 2 setup has been installed.